-- Right to Treatment: You have the right to ethical treatment without discrimination regarding race, ethnicity, gender identity, sexual orientation, religion, disability status, age, or any other protected category. - Right to Confidentiality: You have the right to have your health care information protected.
+Right to Treatment: You have the right to ethical treatment without discrimination regarding race, ethnicity, gender identity, sexual orientation, religion, disability status, age, or any other protected category.
+Right to Confidentiality: You have the right to have your health care information protected.
 If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
-I will agree to such unless a law requires us to share that information. - Right to Request Restrictions: You have the right to request restrictions on certain uses and disclosures of protected health information about you.
-However, I am not required to agree to a restriction you request. - Right to Receive Confidential Communications by Alternative Means and at Alternative Locations: You have the right to request and receive confidential communications of PHI by alternative means and locations. - Right to Inspect and Copy: You have the right to inspect or obtain a copy (or both) of PHI.
+I will agree to such unless a law requires us to share that information.
+Right to Request Restrictions: You have the right to request restrictions on certain uses and disclosures of protected health information about you.
+However, I am not required to agree to the restriction you request.

+Right to Receive Confidential Communications by Alternative Means and at Alternative Locations: You have the right to request and receive confidential communications of PHI by alternative means and locations.

+Right to Inspect and Copy: You have the right to inspect or obtain a copy of PHI.
 Records must be requested in writing and a release of information must be completed.
-Furthermore, there is a copying fee charge of \$1.00 per page.
+There is a copying fee charge of \$1.00 per page.
 Please make your request well in advance and allow 2 weeks to receive the copies.
-If I refuse your request for access to your records, you have a right to review, which I will discuss with you upon request. - Right to Amend: If you believe the information in your records is incorrect and/or missing important information, you can ask to make certain changes, also known as amending, to your health information.
+If I refuse your request for access to your records, you have a right to a review, which I will discuss with you.

+Right to Amend: If you believe the information in your records is incorrect or missing important information, you can ask to make certain changes/amend your health information.
 You will need to make this request in writing and express the reasons you want to make these changes.
-I will decide if it is warranted and if I refuse to do so, I will tell you why within 60 days. - Right to a Copy of This Notice: If you received the paperwork electronically, you have a copy in your email.
-If you completed this paperwork in the office, a copy will be provided to you per your request or at any time. - Right to an Accounting: You generally have the right to receive an accounting of disclosures of PHI regarding you.
-At your request, I will discuss with you the details of the accounting process. - Right to Choose Someone to Act for You: If someone is your legal guardian, that person can exercise your rights and make choices about your health information; I will make sure the person has this authority and can act for you before I take any action. - Right to Choose: You have the right to decide not to receive services with me.
-If you wish, I will provide you with names of other qualified professionals. - Right to Terminate: You have the right to terminate therapeutic services with me at any time without any legal or financial obligations other than those already accrued.
-I ask that you discuss your decision with me in session before terminating or at least contact me by phone to let me know you are terminating services. - Right to Release Information with Written Consent: With your written consent, any part of your record can be released to any person or agency you designate.
-Together, we will discuss whether I think releasing the information in question to that person or agency might be harmful to you.

-Therapist's Duties:
+I will decide if it is warranted and respond within 60 days.

+Right to a Copy of This Notice: If you received the paperwork electronically, you have a copy in your email.
+If you have completed this paperwork in the office, a copy will be provided to you per your request.

+Right to an Accounting: You generally have the right to receive an accounting of disclosures of PHI regarding you.
+At your request, I will discuss with you the details of the accounting process.

+Right to Choose Someone to Act for You: If someone is your legal guardian, that person can exercise your rights and make choices about your health information; I will make sure the person has this authority and can act for you before I take any action.

+Right to Choose: You have the right to decide whether to participate in services with me.

+Right to Terminate: You have the right to terminate services with me at any time without any legal or financial obligations other than those already accrued.
+I ask that you discuss your decision with me or contact me by phone to let me know you are terminating services.

+Right to Release Information with Written Consent: With your written authorization, your protected information can be released to any person or agency you designate, and we may discuss potential risks and benefits.

-• I am required by law to maintain the privacy of PHI and to provide you with a notice of my legal duties and privacy practices with respect to PHI.
+Therapist's Duties: I am required by law to maintain the privacy of PHI and to provide you with this notice of my legal duties and privacy practices with respect to PHI.
 I reserve the right to change the privacy policies and practices described in this notice.
 Unless I notify you of such changes, however, I am required to abide by the terms currently in effect.
 If I revise my policies and procedures, I will provide you with a revised notice.